 We’ve all experienced it: the crushing weight of trying to drag yourself through a workday when you just haven’t had enough sleep the night before.

-It’s not just unpleasant, it makes everything harder—and erodes the quality, accuracy, and creativity of your work (not to mention impacting your ability to collaborate with colleagues).
+It’s not just unpleasant; it makes everything harder and erodes the quality, accuracy, and creativity of your work (not to mention affecting your ability to collaborate with colleagues).

-And if you manage people, sleep issues can invisibly undermine all the good things you do: someone who’s suffering from sleep problems will be far less receptive to even the best management and culture in the world.
-If your people haven’t slept well, it will be hard to even get their attention much less their full engagement.
+And if you manage people, their sleep issues can invisibly undermine all the good things you do: someone who’s suffering from sleep problems will be far less receptive to even the best management and culture in the world.
+If your people haven’t slept well, it will be hard even to get their attention, much less their full engagement.

 Few things in work are more important—but few are so rarely discussed.
 We’d like to help change that.
 Your workday demands energy that only sleep can provide.

 - You have to maintain focus, solve problems, make decisions, and recall important information.